jeffseely/jeffseely.github.io/Text.md

 	    alert("nice color");
     }
 ```
-Paste it into **P>2.4 Switch Case: Favorite Day** in Repl.it.
+Paste it into **P>2.4 Switch Case: Favorite Day** in Replit.com.
 See if you can predict how it will work before you run it and then run it to see if you were right.
 Now put a couple of forward slashes // before each of the `break` commands.
 This will turn those lines into comments which the computer will ignore and it is a quick way to turn a line off and on without retyping the whole line.
 Now run it with the `break`'s commented out.
 You should now be able to describe what `break` does.
 Why don't we need a `break` in the `default` section?
 Always make sure you include a `default` case to handle unexpected situations without crashing your program.
 If you want, you can think of a `switch case` as a series of `if` statements with `default ` being like an `else` for all of the `if`'s.
 Finally, note that `break` can be used in any loop to break out of it before it has finished.

 <!----><a name="2.5"></a>
 ## 2.5 Commenting Revisited